astravant/digital-garden-jekyll/_notes/daily-notes.md

 # January 25, 2021

-- Are you a producer or a consumer
+- Are you a producer or a consumer?
 - Are you a consumer or an owner?

 > "We're drowning in information and starving for wisdom."
-> "Life supports what supports more of life."
-Tony Robbins
+> "Life supports what supports more of life." - Tony Robbins

 # January 24, 2021